mmmjam/mmmjam.github.io/rules-and-guidelines.md

 # Jam Rules & Guidelines
 {: .no_toc }

-Every annual math jam will adhere to these rules (described below) about event requirements and guidelines.
-This page also includes submission requirements unique to the 2021 math jam.

-Please review this page <b> before </b> the problem is released.
-Please direct any questions you have to [the math jam team](mailto:mmmjam.team@gmail.com).
+Please review this page <b> before </b> the problem is released and direct any questions you have to [the math jam team](mailto:mmmjam.team@gmail.com).
 {: .fs-6 .fw-300 }

 <details open markdown="block">